fredfeng/CS162/sections/sec03/README.md

     > **Background**: Note that the meaning of "x" is different depending on whether it is on the left-hand-side or the right-hand-side of `=`!
 This is the origin of the concept of *l-value* and *r-value* in C-like languages.  -->

 > As you can see, in an imperative language, a variable actually de-sugars into a whole bunch of binding-related operations plus non-binding-related operations, depending on where that variable appears:
-> 1. If a variable appears in `int x`, then it desugars into
+> 1. If a variable appears in `int x`, then it de-sugars into
 >       - **declaring** of a name `x`,
 >       - allocating some memory box, and
 >       - **associating** the name with the memory box.